Institut Jean Nicod

 ENVIRONMENT : CONCEPTS AND NORMS

-Emma Wolton holds a Master’s degree in philosophy from PSL University and is a doctoral student in geography at the Institut Agro Angers, Pôle Horticulture et Paysage.
-Her thesis is funded by a CNRS doctoral contract as part of the "Wonder" PhD Joint Program between CNRS and the University of Arizona.
-She is also attached to the ESO (Espace et Sociétés) CNRS n°6590 research unit and to the Environnement : Concepts et Normes team of the Institut Jean-Nicod (UMR 8129) at the Ecole Normale Supérieure.
-Her current research focuses on the impact of landscape loss on human populations.
-To this end, she is exploring two areas, in Sweden and Arizona, where the Sami and Tohono O’odham indigenous peoples may see their ancestral landscapes disappear due to mining projects.
+Emma Wolton has a master’s degree in philosophy from PSL University and is a doctoral student in geography at the Institut Agro Angers.
+Her thesis is funded by the CNRS as part of the PhD Joint Program between the CNRS and the University of Arizona (USA).
+She is also attached to the ESO (Espace et Sociétés) CNRS research unit (no. 6590) and the Environment : Concepts and Norms team at the Jean-Nicod Institute (UMR 8129) at the Ecole Normale Supérieure.
+Her research focuses on the concept of solastalgia (Albrecht, 2005), which refers to the psychological suffering experienced by individuals or human groups when faced with the degradation of their environment.
+By combining theoretical approaches and empirical studies, the aim is to propose a new model for understanding the phenomenon of solastalgia as a whole and its variations.
+This work is based on two surveys linked to mine projects in Sweden and Arizona.
+In a multicultural context where the Sami (Sweden) and Tohono O’odham (Arizona) indigenous communities are opposed to mining, the challenge is to think about differentiated experiences of solastalgia.